Ban Phaeng district

 Ban Phaeng (บ้านแพง, [bâːn pʰɛ̄ːŋ]) is a district (amphoe) in Nakhon Phanom province, northeast Thailand.

 Geography

-Neighboring districts are (from the south clockwise): Tha Uthen, Si Songkhram, and Na Thom of Nakhon Phanom Province, and Bueng Khong Long of Bueng Kan province.
+Ban Phaeng is bordered by the following districts, listed clockwise from the south: Tha Uthen, Si Songkhram, and Na Thom of Nakhon Phanom Province, and Bueng Khong Long of Bueng Kan province.
 To the east across the Mekong river is the Laotian province Khammouan.

 History

 Originally the area belonged to the Mueang Chaiburi, now part of the Tha Uthen district.

 The minor district (king amphoe) was established in 1948 by splitting it from Tha Uthen District.
 In 1956 it was elevated to full district status.

 In 1956 the sanitary district (sukhaphiban) Ban Phaeng was established, which was upgraded to a sub-district municipality (thesaban tambon) in 1999.

 Administration

 The district is divided into six sub-districts (tambons), which are further subdivided into 75 villages (mubans).
 Ban Phaeng itself has a sub-district municipality (thesaban tambon) status and covers part of the tambon Ban Phaeng.
 There are a further five tambon tambon administrative organizations (TAO).

 Missing number are tambon which now form Na Thom District.